MaksimDzhangirov/backendBankExample/docs/part53-eng.md

 We only have the `ResponseWriter`, which is, in fact, just an interface.

 So how can we track the status of the request?
-Well, the fact that response writer is an interface can actually help us.
+Well, the fact that `ResponseWriter` is an interface can actually help us.

 As you can see,

 ![](../images/part53/5.png)

-it was methods to write the response body and response header, which will be called by the `handler` function.
+it has methods to write the response body and response header, which will be called by the `handler` function.

 So if we provide a custom implementation of the interface, we can easily